 ABOUT BRCLT

-The Big River Community Land Trust is a 501-c3 nonprofit corporation whose mission is to develop and steward a stable supply of permanently affordable, sustainably built housing which preserves the dynamic character and diversity of our central gorge communities.
+The Big River Community Land Trust is a 501-c3 nonprofit corporation whose mission is to develop and steward a stable supply of permanently affordable, sustainably built housing which enhances the dynamic character of our central Gorge communities.

 • Why BRCLT?